 However, simply gathering this customer satisfaction data isn’t enough to help your business thrive.
 Narrowing down the key triggers for unhappy customers and taking action to improve customer satisfaction is the most vital part of the process.

 Whether it’s poor customer service or customer frustration at a particular ordering process, finding the core causes of customer dissatisfaction – and conversely, what makes customers happy – is the right approach.
+Ideally, you’re completing these actions in real-time, using conversation analytics and other tools to resolve issues in the moment.

 The customer satisfaction process will constantly need improvement to meet new demands and to avoid stagnation in a highly competitive market.